Marc Cherry

 Marc Cherry (born March 23, 1962) is an American television writer and producer.
-He is best known for creating the ABC dramedy series Desperate Housewives.
+He is best known for creating the ABC dramedy series Desperate Housewives and Lifetime series Devious Maids, having previously been a writer-producer for The Golden Girls.

 Personal life

 Early life

-Marc Cherry was born in Long Beach and lived briefly in Oklahoma.
-His father was an accountant which required the family to relocate to California.
-After graduating from Troy High School in Fullerton, California, Cherry attended California State University, Fullerton.
-He graduated from the school’s theater program in 1995 and initially considered a career in performance.
+Marc Cherry was born in Long Beach, California, and lived briefly in Oklahoma during his childhood.
+His father was an accountant whose work brought him back to California.
+After graduating from Troy High School in Fullerton, Cherry attended California State University, Fullerton.
+He graduated from the school’s theater program in 1985 and initially considered a career in performance.
 After winning $15,000 as a contestant on The $100,000 Pyramid in 1986, he decided to move to Hollywood and pursue writing work.
 His move came at a bad time; the 1988 writers strike hit as soon as Cherry arrived.
 Cherry broke into the industry by working as Designing Women star Dixie Carter's personal assistant.

 Political views

-Cherry was described in an article about him in Newsweek as a "somewhat conservative, gay Republican."
-Cherry is a registered Republican.
-He has since stated he "stopped being a Republican the second [Donald Trump's] foot hit the escalator."
+In 2007, Newsweek described Cherry as a "somewhat conservative, gay Republican."
+He was the 2006 recipient of the Log Cabin Republicans' American Visibility Award.
+However, in 2018, Cherry said that he "stopped being a Republican the second [Donald Trump's] foot hit the escalator."

-On June 29, 2006, Cherry accepted Log Cabin Republicans' American Visibility Award at a dinner in Hollywood where the main award recipient was California Governor Arnold Schwarzenegger, who received the club's "Courage To Lead" Award.
+Family

+On September 12, 2020, his mother, Martha Kay Cherry, who inspired the characters of Bree Van de Kamp and Lynette Scavo in Desperate Housewives, died.

 Career

 Early career

-In 1990, he became a writer and producer for the long-running hit sitcom The Golden Girls, and later its short lived spinoff The Golden Palace.
+In 1990, he became a writer and producer for the long-running hit sitcom The Golden Girls, and later its short-lived spinoff The Golden Palace.
 Cherry next co-created The 5 Mrs. Buchanans, a sitcom centered on four women married to brothers and their difficult mother-in-law, which had a brief run on CBS during the 1994-1995 season.
 Cherry also co-created The Crew (1995).
 On his own, he later created Some of My Best Friends, a 2001 sitcom that was based in part on the 1997 film Kiss Me, Guido.